pranavinsight/PasswordCracker/README.md

 7.View the Hash: After confirming the disclaimer, the script will retrieve and display the stored hash of the password in Terminal.

+8. Try any password: Refer to the 6th step of the "For Windows" section.

-8.Exit the Script: After viewing the hash, the script will wait for you to press any key.
+9.Exit the Script: After viewing the hash, the script will wait for you to press any key.
 Press any key to exit the script.

 >[!NOTE]
 > # Important Notes: